Guillermo-Hidalgo-Gadea/ForagingPigeonTracking/README.md

 ## Contact

-For questions, please open an issue or contact <mailto:Guillermo.HidalgoGadearub.de>.
+For questions, please open an issue or contact <mailto:Guillermo.HidalgoGadea@rub.de>.